buimaianh/cs50w-projects/email/dev-log.md

 - Problem to solve
     - Filter an email by `email_id` and `request.user`
-    - Send back an reponse containing a dictionary to frontend
+    - Send back to frontend an reponse containing a email contents dictionary

 - Input
     - `email_id`